crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 - It does not compile if `f` is declared as `internal` or `external`
 - It is unclear which arguments should be used to call `f`
-- The property will fail if `f` reverts,
+- The property will fail if `f` reverts

-Assertions can help to overcome this possible issues.
+Assertions can help overcome these potential issues.
 For instance, they can be easily detected when calling internal or public functions:

 ```solidity
 function f(bytes memory args) public {